kevinharperr/concrete-mix-database/README.md

-# Concrete Mix Database Web Application (Version 1 Prototype)
+# Concrete Mix Database Web Application

 ## Project Overview

-This project is a Version 1 prototype of a web application designed to manage and explore data from a PostgreSQL database containing information about concrete materials, mix compositions, performance test results, and sustainability metrics.
+This web application is designed to manage and explore data from a PostgreSQL database containing information about concrete materials, mix compositions, performance test results, and sustainability metrics.
 It provides functionalities for viewing, adding, searching, and filtering concrete mix data, with a focus on usability and data integrity.
+The application has been consolidated into a single "cdb_app" structure for improved maintainability.

 ## Technology Stack